AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 ### Data Grid

 A data grid is a part of the Gantt chart where names of its elements are displayed.
-You can configure its background as well as the appearance of rows, columns, and header – see [Data Grid: Appearance](Data_Grid/Appearance).
+You can configure its background as well as the appearance of rows, columns, header, and buttons – see [Data Grid: Appearance](Data_Grid/Appearance) and [Data Grid: Buttons](Data_Grid/Buttons).

 ### Timeline